 Property taxes are one of the ways the City of Surrey collects revenue to pay for City services.
 The amount you pay is based on the funds Surrey needs to provide City services each year, and your property assessment.

-Find out how to pay your property taxes & how those taxes are used.
+Find out how to pay your property taxes and how those taxes are used.

 Understanding Your Property Taxes